DomDew/strapi-plugin-fuzzy-search/README.md

         "data": [
           {
             "attributes": {
-              "title": "The Rising Star",
+              "title": "Jacob's Head",
-              "description": "The Rising Star is a beautiful book written by John Doe."
+              "description": "Jacob’s Head by Lyubko Deresh is scheduled to be adapted into a movie in Ukraine in the near future."
             }
           }
         ]